 The frontal lobe is highly specialized for short-term storage, allowing one idea to be kept in mind while other ideas are considered.
 Behind the frontal lobe is the parietal lobe (shown in green).
 The two main functions of the parietal lobe are processing somatosensation (touch sensations like pressure, pain, and temperature) and processing proprioception (the sense of where our body parts are oriented in space).
 The temporal lobe is shown in yellow.
-It has several functions because it contains the centers of smell, taste, sight, and touch.
+Among other functions, it is prominently responsible for auditory processing, language comprehension, and visual memory.
 Other parts of this lobe seem to integrate memories and also help assign emotional meaning to long-term memories.
 The occipital lobe, shown in blue, processes visual information.
 When this part of the brain is injured, this can lead to blindness.

 Therefore, the part of the cerebrum that is responsible for interpreting and processing visual information is the occipital lobe.